MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -ArgumentList

-Supplies the values of local variables in the command.
-The variables in the command are replaced by these values before the command is run on the remote computer.
-Enter the values in a comma-separated list.
-Values are associated with variables in the order that they're listed.
-The alias for **ArgumentList** is Args.

-The values in the **ArgumentList** parameter can be actual values, such as 1024, or they can be references to local variables, such as `$max`.

-To use local variables in a command, use the following command format:

-`{param($<name1>[, $<name2>]...) <command-with-local-variables>} -ArgumentList <value>`
--or- `<local-variable>`

-The **param** keyword lists the local variables that are used in the command. **ArgumentList** supplies the values of the variables, in the order that they're listed.
+Supplies the values of parameters for the scriptblock.
+The parameters in the script block are passed by position from the array value supplied to **ArgumentList**.
+This is known as array splatting.
 For more information about the behavior of **ArgumentList**, see [about_Splatting](about/about_Splatting.md#splatting-with-arrays).

 ```yaml
 Type: System.Object[]